-To minimize I/O costs, query optimizers and storage managers have traditionally focused on achieving efficient storage access patterns.
-Unfortunately, two issues complicate this task.
-First, the multiple layers of abstraction between the query execution engine and the storage devices complicate the evaluation of access pattern efficiency.
+For many years, the high cost of I/O operations has been a dominant factor of query execution.
+Thus, a main focus of query optimization, both at the optimizer and the storage manager levels, has traditionally been to achieve efficient storage access patterns.
+Unfortunately, two problems make this difficult.
+First, the many layers of abstraction inside the DBMS, as well as between the storage manager and the storage devices, make it difficult to accurately quantify the efficiency of different access patterns.
 Second, when there is contention for data or resources, efficient sequential patterns are broken up.
 The resulting access pattern is less efficient because the originally sequential accesses are now interleaved with other requests, introducing unplanned-for seek and rotational delays.
-These two factors lead to significant degradation of I/O performance and longer execution times.
+Combined, these two factors lead to loss of I/O performance and longer query execution times, as illustrated by the Original DB2 line in Figure 1.

-This paper proposes a new storage manager architecture, called Lachesis, which automatically detects and transparently exploits device characteristics.
+To regain the lost performance, we propose a new storage manager architecture, called Lachesis.
 By utilizing a few automatically-measurable performance characteristics, a storage manager can specialize to its devices and provide more robust performance in the presence of concurrent query execution.
-In particular, it can support high I/O concurrency without disrupting planned sequential I/O performance.
-Lachesis eliminates the need for several (previously DBA-specified) parameters, thereby simplifying DBMS configuration and performance tuning.
+In particular, it can support high I/O concurrency without disrupting planned sequential I/O performance, as illustrated by the bars in Figure 1.
+Lachesis simplifies the task of DBMS configuration and performance tuning.
+By automatically detecting and transparently exploiting device characteristics, it eliminates the need for several parameters that were previously manually set by a DBA.
 Most importantly, it restores the validity of the assumptions made by the query optimizer about the relative costs of different storage access patterns.